MozillaSecurity/FuzzManager/README.md

 ## Dependencies

-All dependencies are listed in `requirements.txt`.
-You can use pip to install these dependencies using `sudo pip install -r requirements.txt` and/or you can use your distribution's package management to fulfill them.
+All dependencies are listed in `server/requirements.txt`.
+You can use pip to install these dependencies using `sudo pip install -r server/requirements.txt` and/or you can use your distribution's package management to fulfill them.

 ## Server Setup